-HSA benefits can help make some aspects of healthcare more affordable.
-An HSA (meaning a health savings account) is a tool designed to reduce healthcare costs for people who have a High Deductible Health Plan (HDHP).
+An HSA is a tool designed to reduce health care costs for people who have a high-deductible health plan (HDHP).
 In fact, you must have an HDHP to open an HSA.

 If you’re enrolled in an HDHP, it means you likely pay a lower monthly premium but have a high deductible.
 As a result, you typically end up paying for more of your own health care costs before your insurance plan kicks in to pick up the bill.
 Combining an HDHP with an HSA may help reduce the higher costs of health care that can come with this type of health insurance plan.

-Contributions are made with pre-tax money and can grow tax-free inside the HSA account.
-Some accounts allow money to be invested in mutual funds or even stocks.
-Withdrawals made to cover qualified medical expenses may not be taxed.
-And because money in the account is pre-tax — Uncle Sam never took a bite out of it — qualified medical expenses can essentially be paid for at a slight discount.
-And by contributing pre-tax dollars to an HSA, you are decreasing your taxable income and potentially moving into a lower tax bracket.
+Contributions are made with pretax money and can grow tax-free inside the HSA account.
+Because money in the account is pretax — Uncle Sam never took a bite out of it — qualified medical expenses can essentially be paid for at a slight discount.

-The money you contribute to your HSA can be used on an array of healthcare expenses that aren’t paid by your insurance.
-Rather than dipping into your checking or savings account, you can use an HSA to pay for qualified medical expenses.
-The IRS provides a long list of these expenses, including:
+The money you contribute to your HSA can be used on an array of health care expenses that aren’t paid by your insurance.
+Rather than dipping into your checking or savings account, you can use an HSA to pay for qualified medical costs.
+The IRS list of these expenses includes:

 • Copays, deductibles, and coinsurance